← Back to ResourcesBreed Guides

 For Border Collies specifically:

-• Over-stimulation — too much exercise without enforced rest
+• Over-stimulation.
+Too much exercise without enforced rest.

-• Hormonal cycles disrupting sleep
+• Hormonal cycles disrupting sleep.

-Counterintuitive fix: MORE structured rest, not more exercise.
-Force naps with crate time after morning exercise, even if the dog initially protests.
-Use a covered crate or quiet bedroom.
-Ignore the dog when they pace or whine for “more activity” mid-day — this is over-arousal, not under-exercise.
+The counterintuitive fix is more structured rest, not more exercise.
+Force naps with crate time after morning exercise, even if the dog protests at first.
+Use a covered crate or a quiet bedroom.
+Ignore mid-day pacing and whining for “more activity”: that is over-arousal, not under-exercise.

-The “hour rule” for adolescent BCs: 1 hour of activity (training, walk, mental work, play) followed by 2–3 hours of structured rest, repeated 3–4x daily.
-Total active time should be ~4–5 hours; total rest time should be 16–18 hours.
+The hour rule for adolescent BCs: roughly 1 hour of activity (training, walk, mental work, play) followed by 2 to 3 hours of structured rest, repeated 3 to 4 times daily.
+Total active time around 4 to 5 hours; total rest time 16 to 18 hours.
+Owners who report “my BC is constantly hyperactive” almost universally have BCs that are not sleeping enough.

-Owners who report “my BC is constantly hyperactive” almost universally have BCs that aren't sleeping enough.
-Calgary winter helps with this — the natural reduction in outdoor exercise during -25°C weather forces structured rest patterns that summer hyperactivity disrupts.
+Calgary winter inadvertently helps.
+The natural reduction in outdoor exercise during stretches below minus 20°C forces structured rest patterns that summer hyperactivity disrupts.

 If your BC truly cannot settle even with structured rest, escalate: